9th8/up-to-date-real-world-haskell/19-error-handling.md

 safePrint x = handleJust catchIt handler (print x)
 ```

-`catchIt` defines a function that decides whether or not we\'re
+`catchIt` defines a function that decides whether or not we're
 interested in a given exception.
 It returns `Just` if so, and `Nothing`
 if not.
 Also, the value attached to `Just` will be passed to our
 handler.
 We can now use `safePrint` nicely: